KiboOst/php-qivivoAPI/README.md

 ## Requirements
 - PHP v5+
 - cURL (quite standard in PHP servers).
-- The API require internet access (it will authenticate against Qivivo servers).
+- The API require internet access (it will authenticate against Qivivo/Comap servers).

 [&#8657;](#php-qivivoapi)
 <img align="right" src="/readmeAssets/howto.png" width="48">
 ## How-to
-- Download class/qivivoAPIv2.php and put it on your server.
+- Download class/comapAPI.php and put it on your server.
-- Include qivivoAPI.php in your script.
+- Include comapAPI.php in your script.
 - Start it with your Qivivo username/password.
 All function should return an array with 'result' or 'error'.
 So you can check for 'error' before getting 'result': if (!isset($answer['error']) ...